Further System Administration

 web.php

-In the backend/config directory you can find important information about many fine points on how the Yii2 framework was customized for mDIS.
+directory, you can find important information about many fine points on how the Yii2 framework was customized for mDIS.

-See in particular the config/web.php configuration file.
+See in particular the config/web.php

-This file is also critically important to enable mDIS to send emails, e.g. when a new user was registered, or an existing user wishes to change the password.
+This file is also critically important to enable mDIS to send emails, e.g., when a new user was registered, or an existing user wishes to change the password.

 More about email configuration